-Whether your home sale is pending — meaning the seller accepted an offer, but the sale hasn’t closed yet — or it’s a contingent sale — meaning the buyer or seller (or both!) must meet certain conditions before the sale can close — don’t celebrate too soon.
+Whether your home sale is pending — the seller accepted an offer, but the sale hasn’t closed yet — or it’s a contingent sale.
+Don’t celebrate too soon.
 Here’s what to expect and what can still go wrong.

 Why Do Pending Sales Fall Through?

 Many factors come into play with pending home sales that can cause them to fall through.
 Below are some common reasons a buyer might back out of a non-contingent offer:

 1. Financial Difficulties

 You probably won’t be surprised to learn that financing difficulties cause pending sale failure, especially since 87% of buyers finance their home purchases.

 - Changes in financial status — such as losing or switching jobs, taking on new debt or changes in lending guidelines — may lead to a lender canceling a pre-approval